William F. Buckley Jr.: Other political commentary and action

+On the Right

 Buckley's column On the Right was syndicated by Universal Press Syndicate beginning in 1962.
 From the early 1970s, his twice-weekly column was distributed regularly to more than 320 newspapers across the country.
 He authored 5,600 editions of the column, which totaled to over 4.5 million words.

+Firing Line

 For many Americans, Buckley's erudition on his weekly PBS show Firing Line (1966–1999) was their primary exposure to him and his manner of speech, often with vocabulary common in academia but unusual on television.

-Throughout his career as a media figure, Buckley had received much criticism—largely from the American left, but also from certain factions on the right, such as the John Birch Society and its second president, Larry McDonald, as well as from Objectivists.